Jump to navigation

 The Department of Health Care Policy and Financing (Department) is committed to creating a high-performing, cost-effective Medicaid system that delivers quality services and improves the health of Coloradans.
 The next iteration of the Accountable Care Collaborative (ACC) seeks to leverage the proven successes of Colorado Medicaid’s programs to enhance the Health First Colorado (Colorado’s Medicaid program) member and provider experience.

 Objectives of Phase II

 In November 2017, the Department announced the awards for the seven Regional Accountable Entity (RAE) contracts.
 The Department is pleased to announce the below entities have been awarded contracts.
-We have also made available the proposals and contact information for each of the awarded entities.
+We have also made available the contact information, proposals and contracts for each entity.

 Rocky Mountain Health Plans

 Email: firstname.lastname@example.orgPhone: 1-888-282-8801 (beginning July 1, 2018)